 CHACE: This is probably one of the reasons behind the rise in tire rentals.
 Since the financial crisis, banks have tightened up; it's harder to get a credit card.
 Wages are flat.
 Unemployment is high.
 Lots of people just don't have 4- or $500 lying around.

 Another reason people are renting tires instead of buying them - they just cost more than they used to.
 The price of rubber's gone up, and there's that international trade war.

 STEVE SUTTON: And then - what, about four or five years ago, they put a tariff on the Chinese tire.

 CHACE: Steve Sutton is the boss of this Rent N Roll.

 Here's what happened.
-In 2009, labor unions claimed that American tire companies couldn't compete with the Chinese - that China was unfairly subsidizing their tire industry.
+In 2009, labor unions claimed that American tire companies couldn't compete with the Chinese, that China was unfairly subsidizing their tire industry.
 The Obama administration agreed and slapped a 35 percent tax on imports of Chinese passenger tires.
-That was one out of every seven passenger tires in the U.S.
+That was 1 out of every 7 passenger tires in the U.S.

-SUTTON: What happened is it pushes the tire prices up for all tires.
+SUTTON: What happened is, it pushes the tire prices up for all tires.
 And we noticed it.
-You know, tire prices went up almost overnight.
+You know, it - tire prices went up almost overnight.

 LYN WARREN: They making some good money because nobody else does this, so...